STAND. COM. REP. NO. 389

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1161, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1161, S.D.
-1, and be referred to your Committee on Commerce, Consumer Protection, and Health.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 569, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 569, H.D.
+2.